neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 If you click on any of the projects, you will be shown the tasks associated with the selected project.
 Right now, though, none of the projects has any tasks associated---you are being shown the two tasks you created when signing up as part of today's tasks and these are part of the special project "Inbox".

-There are three views of your todo lists that are not directly associated with projects: Your Inbox, your tasks for today, and your tasks for the next seven days.
+There are three useful task views that are not directly associated with projects: Your Inbox, your tasks for today, and your tasks for the next seven days.
 You can pick between these three views at the upper left of the window.

 ![](figures/todoist-special-folders.png)